-Last year the H1N1 influenza virus (swine flu) created the first influenza pandemic in more than 40 years.
-With the peak of the new flu season nearing people are still going to great lengths to keep them and their families safe from new strands going around.
+In recent years, the H1N1 influenza virus (swine flu) created the first influenza pandemic in decades.
+With the peak of the new flu season nearing people are still going to great lengths to keep themselves and their families safe from new strains going around.

-Because the strands of the flu virus change every year, there is no set flu season.
+Because the strains of the flu virus change every year, there is no set flu season.
 However, the peak for flu season is normally January or February and can last all the way to May.
-Because flu season is a moving target the CDC collects data year round and reports this information every week from October through May.
+Because flu season is a moving target the Centers for Disease Control and Prevention collects data year round and reports this information every week from October through May.

 Vaccination – The best way to stay healthy during the flu season is to make sure you get your flu shot at the beginning of the season.
 The vaccine takes about two weeks for antibodies to develop and provide protection (it is still beneficial to get your vaccination this year).
-Although the effectiveness of the vaccine depends on how well the strands predicted match to the strands produced, on good years the vaccine is between 70 and 90% effective.
+Although the effectiveness of the vaccine depends on how well the strains predicted match to the strains produced, in good years the vaccine is between 70 and 90 percent effective.

 Don’t touch your face – Your eyes, mouth and nose serve as pathways for the virus to enter.
 By keeping your hands away from your face you block one of the most common ways of allowing the virus to enter your body.